Aylmerton: Stone cross

 One mile south of the village on Church Road, at a small junction of the Lower Gresham to Metton lane, is an ancient cross which has been restored.
 Aylmerton wayside cross (TG181388) is on the parish boundary with Gresham, and was said to be a guide to Walsingham.
 Three roads meet here, and a rough track heading westwards is said to have been part of the pilgrims' way heading to the holy shrines to be found there.
 In the fields near the cross are many shallow pits.
 These known locally as the 'Shrieking Pits', because of their reputation for being haunted by the ghost of a Stone Age woman.

-War Memorial

-Aylmerton has two War Memorials, a plaque inside St. John the Baptist Church and a stone cross in the churchyard.
-They commemorate the following from the First World War: